A

 assembled on site by Hearthstone Log Homes, the cabin was finished by

-Tommy Gibson Builders in Macon.
+Tommy Gibson Builders.
 Outside, a jaunty red tin roof

 beckons visitors off the country trail and into the meadow for a closer